alipouw13/appurviewdemo/4-purview_datapolicy.md

 # Overview
 Data Policy is where you can configure and manage various data policies for your organization.
 You are able to configure and manage the following data policies:
 - [Data owner policies](https://learn.microsoft.com/en-us/purview/legacy/concept-policies-data-owner) - a set of policy statements such that when a policy is published to one or more data systems under Microsoft Purview’s governance, it's then enforced.
 - [Self-service access policies](https://learn.microsoft.com/en-us/purview/legacy/concept-self-service-data-access-policy) -  allows the data consumer (Unified Catalog reader) to request access to data when browsing or searching for data.
-The asset must have Policy enforcement enabled, and the self-service access workflow must aslo be enabled.
+The asset must have Policy enforcement enabled, and the self-service access workflow must also be enabled.
-- [DevOps policies](https://learn.microsoft.com/en-us/purview/legacy/concept-policies-devops) - a type of Microsoft Purview acess policies that grant access to database system metadata instead of user data.
+- [DevOps policies](https://learn.microsoft.com/en-us/purview/legacy/concept-policies-devops) - a type of Microsoft Purview access policies that grant access to database system metadata instead of user data.
 - [Protection policies](https://learn.microsoft.com/en-us/purview/how-to-create-protection-policy?tabs=azure-sources) - enable organizations to automatically protect sensitive data across data sources

 ## Core Concepts